-9. Optionally, enable 802.11w Protected Management Frames (PMF), select a single radio band only, enable band steering with 802.11k radio resource management (RRM) and 802.11v WiFi network management, or do all of this, as described in the following table.
+9. Optionally, enable 802.11w Protected Management Frames (PMF).

-Setting Description 802.11w (PMF) Protected Management Frames (PMF), according to the 802.11w standard, is a security feature that protects unicast and multicast management frames from being intercepted and changed for malicious purposes.
-This feature is disabled by default, but you can enable it as either optional or mandatory.
-Select Mandatory to require devices to use PMF.
+Protected Management Frames (PMF), according to the 802.11w standard, is a security feature that protects unicast and multicast management frames from being intercepted and changed for malicious purposes.
+The type of authentication that you select determines if this feature is mandatory, optional, disabled.
+You can also set it manually.

+- Mandatory: This option requires devices to use PMF.
 Devices that do not support PMF cannot connect to the WiFi network.
-If you select WPA3 Personal authentication or WiFi enhanced open authentication, PMF becomes mandatory automatically.
-Select Optional to let the access point automatically activate PMF based on whether devices can support PMF.
-Band Select a radio button for a single band ( 2.4 GHz or 5 GHz ) or keep the default selection, which is the Both radio button, to enable the VAP to broadcast on both bands.
-Band Steering /802.11 k/v By default, band steering with 802.11k RRM and 802.11v WiFi network management is disabled for the VAP.
+If you select Enhanced Open authentication, WPA3 Personal authentication, or WPA3 Enterprise authentication, the radio button for PMF is set to Mandatory, and you cannot change it. - Optional: This option lets the access point automatically activate PMF based on whether devices can support PMF.
+If you select WPA3/WPA2 Personal authentication, the radio button for PMF is set to Optional, but you can change it. - Disable: This option disables PMF.
+If you select Open, WPA2 Personal, WPA2/WPA Personal, or WPA2 Enterprise authentication, the radio button for PMF is set to Disabled, but you can change it (except for Open authentication). - 10.
+Optionally, select a single radio band only. - Select a radio button for a single band (2.4 GHz or 5 GHz) or keep the default selection.
+By default, the Both radio button is selected, which lets the access point broadcast the SSID on the 2.4 GHz band and both 5 GHz bands (the high band and the low band). - 11.
+Optionally, enable band steering with 802.11k radio resource management (RRM) and 802.11v WiFi network management. - By default, band steering with 802.11k RRM and 802.11v WiFi network management is disabled for the VAP.

 To enable band steering with 802.11k RRM and 802.11v WiFi network management, select the Enable radio button.
-Doing so allows the access point, under certain channel conditions, to steer WiFi devices that are dual-band capable to the 2.4 GHz or 5 GHz band of the VAP.
-Compared to the 2.4 GHz band, generally more channels and bandwidth are available in the 5 GHz band, causing less interference and allowing for a better user experience.
-802.11k RRM and 802.11v WiFi network management affect the network in the following ways: • 802.11k RRM.
-This feature lets the access point and 802.11k-aware clients dynamically measure the available radio resources.
-In an 802.11k-enabled network, access points and clients can send neighbor reports, beacon reports, and link measurement reports to each other, allowing 802.11k-aware clients to automatically select the best access point for initial connection or for roaming. • 802.11v WiFi network management.
-This feature lets the access point steer its WiFi clients to the 2.4 GHz or 5 GHz band, based on the access point's channel load.
+Doing so allows the access point, under certain channel conditions, to steer WiFi devices that are dual-band capable to the 2.4 GHz band or 5 GHz bands of the VAP.
+Compared to the 2.4 GHz band, generally more channels and bandwidth are available in the 5 GHz bands, causing less interference and allowing for a better user experience.

+802.11k RRM and 802.11v WiFi network management affect the network in the following ways:

+- 802.11k RRM: This feature lets the access point and 802.11k-aware clients dynamically measure the available radio resources.
+In an 802.11k-enabled network, access points and clients can send neighbor reports, beacon reports, and link measurement reports to each other, allowing 802.11k-aware clients to automatically select the best access point for initial connection or for roaming. - 802.11v WiFi network management: This feature lets the access point steer its WiFi clients to the 2.4 GHz band or 5 GHz bands, based on the access point's channel load.

 The access point sets the received signal strength indicator (RSSI) threshold automatically.
 (That is, you cannot configure the RSSI threshold manually.)

-10. Optionally, to configure client isolation, configure URL tracking, configure if a DHCP Offer message is unicast or broadcast, or do all of this, click the > Advanced tab.
+12. To configure client isolation, configure URL tracking, configure if a DHCP Offer message is unicast or broadcast, or do all of this, scroll down and click the > Advanced tab.